 This is another product where the target audience, dogs, love it.
 However, the 90% meat content is less than that of other meat products on this list.

 Though it seems like dog treat shopping should be easy, that’s not always the case.
-Let’s take a look at why.
+Let’s take a look at what factors play into finding the best organic dog treats for your dog.

 First, you want the treats to coordinate with your dog’s overall diet.
 It would make no sense to feed your dog a breakfast or dinner with certain dietary restrictions and then not abide by those rules with their snacks.